mikehuntemann/9x16/01-waves-of-infrastructure/02-matrix-construct.md

 ## The Matrix and the Construct

-> "This is the "Construct".
+> "This is the Construct.
 It's our loading program.
 We can load anything, from clothing to equipment, weapons, training simulations, anything we need." - Morpheus, The Matrix (1999)

 The Matrix's "Construct" represents a white, endless space which can be filled or modified with all kinds of objects.
 But it is not without references.
-The appearing objects are things we already know - things we are familiar with - ideas that already existed outside of the "Construct".
+The appearing objects are things we already know, things we are familiar with, ideas that already existed outside of the "construct".
 They are legacy, historical artifacts, bound or specifically shaped by the physics that exists in the "real world" as well as the simulated world within the empty space.

 We can compare this scene in the movie with the emergence of "new" technologies.
 Technologies inhabit references of preexisting structures, patterns that are repeated and replicated, iterated and extended.